reubenmiller/go-c8y/docs/cli/proposals/README.md

 * [ ] Convert "\u00b0C" characters to their correct code.
 This is due to a bug in the ConvertTo-Json powershell cmdlet.
 Use [System.Text.RegularExpressions.Regex]::Unescape() to remove the escape characters
 * [ ] applications
   * [ ] New-Microservice

+* [x] Restructure powershell module location in repo
+* [ ] Figure how to best package the c8y binary file/s with the powershell module
+* [ ] Publish powershell module to PSGallery
+* [ ] Publish c8y binaries to github

 ## Debugging